Post: 10 AI Recruitment Innovations Transforming Talent Acquisition in 2026

 - Operates at the top of the funnel — the intervention point with the highest downstream impact on pipeline diversity

 Verdict: The most underused AI tool in recruiting.
-Highest return when applied before job postings are published, not after pipeline diversity metrics are reviewed.
+The return is highest when applied before postings go live — not after pipeline diversity metrics reveal the damage.
+For the compliance context that makes this non-optional, see EEOC AI compliance requirements HR teams must meet in 2026.

 6. Conversational AI and Candidate-Facing Chatbots